 The more educated we are as a community and a culture on the obstacles that male abuse victims face, the better we can empathize with their thoughts and feelings, which is a critical element to helping them take their next steps and to heal from the trauma they have endured.

-At M3ND, our goal is to provide a safe place for ALL victims of abuse to seek and receive the help they desperately need.
-We train first responders to contemplate the female or male victims before them.
+At MEND, our goal is to provide a safe place for ALL victims of abuse to seek and receive the help they desperately need.
+We train anyone helping a couples or victims to contemplate the female or male victims before them.
 As we’ve journeyed with male victims, we have learned how difficult it is for them to share details about their stories of abuse.
 How devastating it is to finally get the courage to discuss the situation with a friend or a professional who twists his words to make it seem as if he is the abuser.
 Or, to search for groups that support male victims and to find none accessible to them.

 While it isn’t talked about as much as violence against women, we know the men we speak to are not alone.
 Underlying mindsets and belief systems hinder male victims from feeling and believing they can get the help that they need.
 We hope to make a difference in their experience.
 If you are a esponder, take a look at our Healing Model of Compassion where you will learn the steps for responding to any victim’s disclosure of abuse.
 It is so important for us to show compassion to every victim we face.
 And if you are a male victim of abuse, we are sorry for what you are enduring and we encourage you to continue seeking the clarity and healing you need to take positive steps.